harshareddy794/Yelp-camp/README.md

 ## contribution
-Every one who love open source projects and web developement can contribute to my project. :heart:
+Every one who love open source projects and web developement can contribute to my project :heart: .Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Any contributions you make are greatly appreciated.
 Every contribution is valuable and if you feel any issues in the project feel free to open an issue :fist:

+## Contact
+**Email:** harshareddy794@gmail.com

+**LinkedIn:** www.linkedin.com/in/harshareddy794

+## Acknowledgement
+Thank you every who helped me in building such an amazing project

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)